COMP2160-Game-Development/Prac-04/README.md

 ### Checkpoint!
 Save, commit and push your work now.

-## To receive half marks for today, show your tutor:
-* Your ERD thus far, with all relationships accurately represented.
-* Your method for spawning creeps and assigning the Path, and justification for your chosen method.
-* Your Tower prefab, and how you're dealing damage to the creep.

 ## Step 3 – Create a Tower spawner
 We want to be able to spawn towers wherever the player left-clicks the mouse.
 There's a few things we need to do to get this working.